-Student Advisory Committee Representatives for ELP (SAC): Erica Rojas, Doctoral Candidate, Erica.Rojas@hsc.utah.edu Mariana Ramiro-Gomez, Doctoral Student, mariana.ramiro@utah.edu
+Student Advisory Committee Representative for ELP (SAC):

+Mackenzie Ahanonu: Mackenzie.ahanonu@utah.edu

+Cinnamin Morton: U1378179@utah.edu

 Student Advisory Committees (SACs) are student groups established within departments to promote communication and interaction among students, faculty, staff, and administrators.
 The SACs were created to provide students more opportunities to provide input at the department level.
-Involvement in the RPT (Retention, Promotion, and Tenure) process affords students the opportunity to have a voice in the retention and promotion of faculty within their department.
+Involvement in the RPT (Retention, Promotion, and Tenure) and CAV (Career-Line, Adjunct, & Visiting Faculty) processes affords students the opportunity to have a voice in the retention and promotion of faculty within their department.
 SACs are both a social and an academic organization within their department and as such they advance involvement opportunities, encourage participation in departmental activities, and work together with others to build campus community.